graeme-winter/dials_tutorials/insulin/processing_in_detail.md

 informed choices for you at each stage.
 In this tutorial we will run through each of the steps in turn, taking a look at the output as we go.
 We will also look at enforcing the correct lattice symmetry.

-This data set is slightly more substantial than the small 50° set used for the other thaumatin tutorial, but more "realistic" in processing time and allows phasing from the data that are processed if you are so inclined.

 The aim of this tutorial is to introduce you to the tools, not teach about data processing - it is assumed you have some idea of the